1337Impact/Goaluin-Task-Manager/README.md

-# Goaluin Task Manager
+# TaskSpace Task Manager

 This is a TypeScript project using Nextjs, Tailwind css, and Trpc.

 ## Demo

-You can see a live demo of the project at [https://goaluin-task-manager.vercel.app/](https://goaluin-task-manager.vercel.app/)
+You can see a live demo of the project at [https://taskspace.vercel.app/](https://taskspace.vercel.app/)

 ## Installation